dhirtiman/NHL_PDF_auto/README.md

 ### Directory Descriptions:

 - **`data`:**
-  - Contains data files, such as CSV files with patient information.
+  - Contains data files,  CSV files with patient information.

 - **`templates`:**
-  - Holds PDF templates that you will use for generating patient PDFs.
+  - Holds PDF templates for use of generating patient PDFs.

 - **`scripts`:**
-  - Houses Python scripts for generating patient PDFs based on the data and templates.
+  - Python scripts for generating patient PDFs based on the data and templates.

 - **`output`:**
   - Contains the generated patient PDFs.